ronskoro/holiday-challenge/backend/README.md

 Optimized Sorting and Joins: Indexes are instrumental in optimizing sorting and join operations.
 When performing sorting or joining multiple tables, indexes can be used to minimize the number of comparisons and lookups, leading to faster query execution times.

-In this project query execution performance on my machine increased from 20secs to 100-200ms.
+**In this project query execution performance on my machine increased from 20secs to 100-200ms.**

 #### Creating an index
 Creating a B-tree index takes about 5-10 minutes on my machine.

-**Create the following indexes for a significant performance boost** In psql or the pgadmin 4 GUI, run the following SQL commands:
+**Create the following indexes for a significant performance boost**

+In psql or the pgadmin 4 GUI, run the following SQL commands:

+1. first index:

-1. CREATE INDEX trip_duration_idx offer(outbounddeparturedatetime, inboundarrivaldatetime, outbounddepartureairport);
+`CREATE INDEX trip_duration_idx offer(outbounddeparturedatetime, inboundarrivaldatetime, outbounddepartureairport);`

+2. second index:

-2. CREATE INDEX multiple_col_idx offer(outbounddeparturedatetime, inboundarrivaldatetime, outbounddepartureairport, countadults, countchildren);
+`CREATE INDEX multiple_col_idx offer(outbounddeparturedatetime, inboundarrivaldatetime, outbounddepartureairport, countadults, countchildren);`

 **In order to improve the performance of other queries, new indexes can be created.
 For example, using the hotelid column or the mealtype and roomtype, if the user decides to search by the roomtype and mealtype**